Skip to main content

 APPLICATION

-The Comm Exchange application consists of five questions that students should prepare to answer in advance of completing the online application:
+The Communication Exchange application consists of five questions that students should prepare to answer in advance of completing the online application.
+The answers to each of the following questions must be 250 words or less.

 2. Specify five courses you would like to take and explain how each is connected to your academic plan and the progress you have already made in your coursework.
 Note: You will take more than five courses.
 The committee is looking to see if you have done a thorough job of preparing and planning for a productive academic experience.

-3. Beyond academic and professional interests, explain how and why participating in Comm Exchange will contribute to your personal development.
-How would Comm Exchange contribute to your personal growth?
+3. Beyond academic and professional interests, explain how and why participating in Communication Exchange will contribute to your personal development.
+How would Communication Exchange contribute to your personal growth?

-4. What associations, activities, and experiences do you hope to engage in during your semester on Comm Exchange, if you are selected?
+4. What associations, activities, and experiences do you hope to engage in during your semester on Communication Exchange, if you are selected?

-5. Describe the personal support network you would rely upon during the Comm Exchange semester, both in terms of family and friends as well as NU-E resources.
+5. Describe the personal support network you would rely upon during the Communication Exchange semester, both in terms of family and friends as well as NU-E resources.

-In preparing your response to Question 2, please review the Northwestern Undergraduate Catalog (NU-E, not NU-Q’s version).
+In preparing your response to Question 2, please review the Northwestern Undergraduate Catalog.
 In addition to the catalog, we encourage students to look at Evanston schedules for previous terms available on CAESAR for a clearer picture of courses that have been typically offered.
 As with all university course catalogues and schedules, all courses are not offered every term or every year.
-Again, consulting with your Academic Adviser after this step will clarify what is realistic in planning for coursework during the Comm Exchange period.
+Hence, consulting with your Academic Adviser after this step will clarify what is realistic in planning for coursework during the Communication Exchange period.

-The Comm Exchange application opens during Summer Break and closes during the first week of each Fall Semester.
+The Communication Exchange application opens during Summer Break and closes during the second week of each Fall Semester.
 When the applications interface opens, a link will be sent by email and the application should be completed and submitted online.

 SELECTION